daniel-araujo/vue-raii/README.md

 {
   data() {
     this.$raii({
+      // Allows you to get a reference to the resource later on.
       id: 'socket',

       // Constructor.
 Can return a promise.
       constructor: () => new Promise((resolve, reject) => {
         let socket = new WebSocket('ws://localhost:8080');